Manufacturer catalog

 2. Russian production of antipersonnel mine families documented

-Landmine Monitor reports that Russia historically produced at least 13 types of antipersonnel landmines after 1992, including PMN, POM, OZM, and MON families connected to this archive.
+Landmine Monitor reports that Russia historically produced at least 13 types of antipersonnel landmines after 1992, including PMN, POM, OZM, and MON families connected to this catalog.

 Sources: Russian Federation Mine Ban Policy